-VSCM 318 - Digital Experience Design 3 credits (4.5 hours | Studio)
+VSCM 318 - Digital Experience Design

-Prereguisite: VSCD 221, VSCM 222.
+Prerequisite: VSCD 221 or VSCM 221

 This course is an introduction to digital product design and development.
-Students develop a basic understanding of how usercentered research, application of design principles, and an iterative approach can lead to digital products that meet user needs and enhance the digital experience.
+Students develop a basic understanding of how user-centered research, application of design principles, and an iterative approach can lead to digital products that meet user needs and enhance the digital experience.